ygd/ygd.github.io/_posts/2015-12-14-why-i-switch-from-wordpress-to-jekyll.md

 Everything happens in your editor when you use Jekyll.
 You code and write blog posts in your editor.
 There are two file types for blog posts, Markdown and HTML.
 I prefer Markdown at the moment.
 But I would do an experiment when HAML is supported by GitHub-Pages.
 Currently it is not supported because Jekyll plugins are not allowed.

-I use vim as my standard editor in my terminal.
+I use [vim][vim] as my standard editor in my terminal.
 Mainly for writing code.
 First I tried to write my posts as well.
-But then quickly I noticed that this is not what I wanted.
-And then I remembered the beautiful editor iA Writer from the Information Architects.
+But then quickly noticed that this is not what I wanted.
+Then I remembered the beautiful editor [iA Writer][ia-writer] from the [Information Architects][ia].
 It supports Markdown and provides a perfect environment for writing blog posts.
 I really recommend it.

 ## Conclusion